 - Centre of Curvature– The centre of curvature is the centre of a hollow spherical mirror.

-- Radius of Curvature– The distance between the centre of curvature and pole is known as the radius of curvature.
+- Radius of Curvature– The distance between the centre of curvature and the pole is known as the radius of curvature.

 - Focus Point- The point on the principal axis where parallel light rays meet after the reflection is known as the principal focus or focal point.
 It is denoted by F.